zelcash/zelcash-copay-wallet/backupRecovery.md

   Case 3: Basic recovery is possible using:

-    A) RP of all zelers in the wallet
+    A) RP of all copayers in the wallet
       - Enter one RP at Create (at the Advanced option section).
 Note that the wallet configuration (M-of-N and network paramenters) needs to match the parameters that where entered when the wallet was first created.
-Wallet name and zeler nicknames need to be entered also, but there is no need for them to match the original wallet setup.
+Wallet name and copayer nicknames need to be entered also, but there is no need for them to match the original wallet setup.
-      - Ask other zelers to join the wallet using the given invitation code.
-All zelers need to enter their RP at Join (at -> Advanced Options -> Wallet Seed).
+      - Ask other copayers to join the wallet using the given invitation code.
+All copayers need to enter their RP at Join (at -> Advanced Options -> Wallet Seed).
       - Wallet should be recreated and access to funds should be restored.

     B) One WB and a quorum of RP of the other members.
       - Using the WB, import the wallet.
-      - Ask other zelers to import the wallet using their RP.
+      - Ask other copayers to import the wallet using their RP.
       - Wallet should be recreated and funds should be accesable

-      In this case, Copayers will not be able to decrypt the 'notes' field on the new Spend Proposals, because the shared secret stored at the WB is not longer known by other zelers.
+      In this case, Copayers will not be able to decrypt the 'notes' field on the new Spend Proposals, because the shared secret stored at the WB is not longer known by other copayers.

 ### Hardware wallets